apexpl/apex_v1/docs/event_listeners.md

 registered, which we can do via the "users.profile.created" routing key.
 First, create a new worker / listener, and in terminal type:

-`php apex.php create worker casino:users users.profile~
+`./apex create worker casino:users users.profile~

 This will create a blank PHP listener class at */src/casino/worker/users.php*, and will begin receiving all messages dispatched to the "users.profile.*" routing key.
 Within the PHP class, add a `created()` method such